A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Laser Photometric Ratio Star (LPRS) Using Two Lasers Detuned From N a I Atomic Resonances

-\textbf{(2.2.2) \underline{\textit{Signal photon polarization}:}}~Another parameter that is relevant, not for the effective rate of STIRAP excitation and resulting emission of the 819.71~nm and 589.16~nm photons, but rather for the efficiency of their detection by the telescope camera approximately 95~km below, is the polarization of those emitted photons.
+Another parameter that is relevant, not for the effective rate of STIRAP excitation and resulting emission of the 819.71~nm and 589.16~nm photons, but rather for the efficiency of their detection by the telescope camera approximately 95~km below, is the polarization of those emitted photons.
 As mentioned in the previous subsection, the light from the 589.16~nm and the 819.71~nm lasers will be linearly polarized in the $\hat{x}$ and $\hat{y}$ directions respectively (and the telescope filters will reject $\hat{x}$-polarized 589.16~nm light and $\hat{y}$-polarized 819.71~nm light, and only accept $\hat{y}$-polarized 589.16~nm light and $\hat{x}$-polarized 819.71~nm light).
-Due to the fact that the Doppler-broadened linewidth $\frac{\Gamma_{D_f}}{2\pi} \approx 1.5$~GHz is of the same order as, or is sigificantly greater than, the separations of the hyperfine levels within each of the Na~I states $i$, $k$, and $f$ that are defined above (where the Doppler linewidth is of the same order for the case of the hyperfine separation within the ground state $i$, and is significantly greater for the cases of the separations within the excited states $k$ and $f$), we may safely average over the individual hyperfine levels within each state, when calculating the averaged emitted polarizations of the photons from the sodium layer.
-Both the 819.71~nm and the 589.16~nm signal photons that are emitted will be approximately equally polarized in the $\hat{x}$ and $\hat{y}$ directions (\textit{i.e.}, will be nearly unpolarized).
-A simplified simulation, using the {\tt Atomic Density Matrix} software package~\cite{ADM}, of the LPRS system that we describe in the present article shows that there will be a small excess (approximately 0.3\%) of 819.71~nm signal photons emitted from the sodium layer that will be polarized in the $\hat{y}$ direction; however this small excess (and the resulting small deficit in signal photons that successfully pass through the the polarized telescope filter) do not significantly affect any of the results of this article.\\[-3mm]
+Due to the fact that the Doppler-broadened linewidth $\frac{\Gamma_{D_f}}{2\pi} \approx 1.5$~GHz is of the same order as, or is sigificantly greater than, the separations of the hyperfine levels within each of the \ion{Na}{i} states $i$, $k$, and $f$ that are defined above (where the Doppler linewidth is of the same order for the case of the hyperfine separation within the ground state $i$, and is significantly greater for the cases of the separations within the excited states $k$ and $f$), we may safely average over the individual hyperfine levels within each state, when calculating the averaged emitted polarizations of the photons from the sodium layer.
+Both the 819.71~nm and the 589.16~nm signal photons that are emitted will be approximately equally polarized in the $\hat{x}$ and $\hat{y}$ directions (i.e., will be nearly unpolarized).
+A simplified simulation, using the {\tt Atomic Density Matrix} software package~\citep{ADM}, of the LPRS system that we describe in the present paper shows that there will be a small excess (approximately 0.3\%) of 819.71~nm signal photons emitted from the sodium layer that will be polarized in the $\hat{y}$ direction; however this small excess (and the resulting small deficit in signal photons that successfully pass through the the polarized telescope filter) do not significantly affect any of the results of this paper.
+The necessary addition of linear polarization filters within the telescope's optical filters, in order to filter out what would be an otherwise-dominant atmospheric Rayleigh scattering background does, however, cause the very important loss of just over 50\% of signal photons (whether from the LPRS within the upper atmosphere, or from astronomical sources).
+We include this substantial effect when calculating expected numbers of detected signal photoelectrons in Section~\ref{sec:EstFlux} of this paper, as well as in subsequent analysis.